Bennett’s Tree Kangaroo: Australia’s Remarkable Marsupial

 Conservation Efforts

-Various conservation organizations in Australia are working diligently to protect the habitat of Bennett’s Tree Kangaroos and raise awareness about their unique status.
+Various conservation organisations in Australia are working diligently to protect Bennett’s tree kangaroos’ habitat and raise awareness about their unique status.

 Ecotourism Opportunities